Aftermath of the Gulf War

-The aftermath of Gulf War saw drastic and profoundly significant political, cultural, and social change across the Middle East and even in areas outside those that were directly involved.
+The aftermath of Gulf War saw drastic and profoundly significant political, cultural, and social change across the Middle East and even outside those that were directly involved.

 Palestinian community in Kuwait

 Significant demographic changes occurred in Kuwait as a result of the Gulf War.
 There were 400,000 Palestinians in Kuwait before the Gulf War.
 During the Iraqi occupation of Kuwait, 200,000 Palestinians left Kuwait due to various reasons (fear or persecution, food shortages, medical care difficulties, financial shortages, fear of arrest and mistreatment at roadblocks by Iraqis).
 After the Gulf War of 1991, nearly 200,000 Palestinians fled Kuwait, partly due to economic burdens, regulations on residence and fear of abuse by Kuwaiti security forces.

 Kuwait's lack of support for Palestinians after the Gulf War was a response to the alignment of Palestinian leader Yasser Arafat and the PLO with Saddam Hussein, who had earlier invaded Kuwait.
 On March 14, 1991, 200,000 Palestinians were still residing in Kuwait, out of initial 400,000.
 Palestinians began leaving Kuwait during one week in March 1991, following Kuwait's liberation from Iraqi occupation.
 During a single week in March, the Palestinian population of Kuwait had almost entirely fled the country.
 Kuwaitis said that Palestinians leaving the country could move to Jordan, since most Palestinians held Jordanian passports.
 According to the New York Times, Kuwaitis said the anger against Palestinians was such that there was little chance that those who had left during the seven-month occupation could ever return and relatively few of those remaining will be able to stay.

 The Palestinians who fled Kuwait were mostly Jordanian citizens.
 Only in 2004, the political situation between Kuwaiti and Palestinian leadership improved with official apology of Mahmud Abbas on PLO support of the Iraqi invasion in 1991.
 In 2012, the official Palestinian embassy in Kuwait was re-opened.
 In 2012, 80,000 Palestinians lived in Kuwait.